DR Congo Ebola epidemic widens on eve of first anniversary » Capital News

 While there, he preached at seven churches and regularly touched worshippers, including the sick, before returning to Goma.

-The day after his announced death, the UN’s World Health Organization (WHO) declared the epidemic a “public health emergency of international concern” — a move designed to step up the global response.
+The day after his death was announced, the UN’s World Health Organization (WHO) declared the epidemic a “public health emergency of international concern” — a move designed to step up the global response.

-The WHO has since said a shortage in funding was finally being filled after several countries renewed pledges of financial aid.

-The World Bank also announced this month it would deploy a further $300 million (269 million euros) in addition to $100 million already provided.

 Many people in Goma voiced frustration and despair.